vsillan/game-server-programming-course/presentations/web_api_1.md

 Actions can return anything

-- frequently return an instance of IActionResult (or Task<IActionResult> for async methods) that produces a response
+- frequently return an instance of IActionResult (or ``Task<IActionResult>`` for async methods) that produces a response

 ---

 ## Routing to Controller Actions

-Routing middleware is used to match the URLs of incoming requests and map them to actions
+Routing middleware is used to match the URLs of incoming requests and map them to actions <!-- .element: class="fragment" -->

-Routes are defined in startup code (convention based) or with attributes
+Routes are defined in startup code (convention based) or with attributes <!-- .element: class="fragment" -->

-Both ways of routing can be mixed together
+Both ways of routing can be mixed together <!-- .element: class="fragment" -->

-If no routing attribute is defined, convention based routing is used
+If no routing attribute is defined, convention based routing is used <!-- .element: class="fragment" -->

 ---

 ## Routing to Controller Actions

-Web API routes are often defined with attribute route – convention based routes are often used for controllers serving HTML pages for browsers
+Web API routes are often defined with attribute route – convention based routes are often used for controllers serving HTML pages for browsers <!-- .element: class="fragment" -->

-- Which is why we skip the convention based routes now
+- Which is why we skip the convention based routes now <!-- .element: class="fragment" -->

-Attribute routing is enabled when app.UseMvc(…) is called on the Startup.cs -file
+Attribute routing is enabled when app.UseMvc(…) is called on the Startup.cs -file <!-- .element: class="fragment" -->

 ---